Today I want to talk about a type of embroidery typical of North Central Ukraine, in

 The techniques used are basically counted satin stitch, 'brick' stitch, outline stitch, cross stitch and other widespread techniques, it is just the color scheme which is unique.

-One drawback of this color scheme is that from a distance, the embroidery can look like just a few disjointed dots; one has to be up close to appreciate the entire composition.
-This happens when the structural elements of the composition are all in white.
+In modern shirts often pure white cloth is used and contrast with the white embroidery is lost.
+The drawback of this is that from a distance, the embroidery can look like just a few disjointed dots; one has to be up close to appreciate the entire composition.
 Here is a man's shirt done in this style.
 This is a modern cut shirt made in Chernyhiw city.

 Here is another modern day man's shirt, made as a 'coupon', in which the embroidery is finished, but the shirt is not sewn together.
 That is done by the buyer.